-- This policy outlines the nature and management of SEND at Poplar Farm School. - It reflects the consensus of opinion of the whole teaching staff and the Governing Body. - The Special Needs and Disabilities Coordinator (SENDCo) is Miss Mason.
-She can be contacted directly in school during term time. - Miss Mason is working towards the NASENDCO Award and is part of the school's SLT.
+- This policy outlines the nature and management of SEND at Poplar Farm School. - It reflects the consensus of opinion of the whole teaching staff and the Governing Body. - The Special Needs and Disabilities Coordinator (SENDCo) is Miss Bowden.
+She can be contacted directly in school during term time. - Miss Bowden has the NASENCo Award and is part of the school's SLT.